sangitakarki/Protein_Cluster_Self-Organising-Maps/README.md

-# Unsupervised Machine Learning for Clustering Eukaryotic Protein Families Using Self-Organizing Maps
+# Unsupervised ML Based Approach for Clustering Eukaryotic Protein Families Using Self-Organizing Maps
 ## Overview
-This repository contains an R-based unsupervised machine learning workflow for clustering eukaryotic protein families (Pfam domains) based on their distribution across cellular lineages and nucleocytoviruses using Self-Organizing Maps (SOMs).The objective of this analysis was to identify groups of protein families exhibiting similar distribution patterns without predefined class labels.
+This repository contains an R-based unsupervised machine learning based workflow for clustering eukaryotic protein families (Pfam domains) based on their distribution across cellular lineages and nucleocytoviruses using Self-Organizing Maps (SOMs).The objective of this analysis was to identify groups of protein families exhibiting similar distribution patterns without predefined class labels.
 By applying SOM-based clustering and hierarchical clustering, the workflow uncovers hidden structure within high-dimensional protein distribution data and reveals distinct groups of shared protein families.

 ## Biological Background
 To identify protein families shared between eukaryotes and nucleocytoviruses, Pfam domains were surveyed across a large collection of eukaryotic genomes and viral genomes.